Spartanburg Family Law Attorneys Answer Frequently Asked Questions About Divorce and Child Custody in South Carolina

 To apply for an uncontested divorce, you and your spouse must have lived apart continuously for one year and meet the applicable residency requirement.
 The process includes filing certain papers with the court, including a summons and complaint, financial declaration, and more.
 Keep in mind that some forms must be signed before a notary or they will not be accepted by the court.

 Once the proper papers have been served on the other spouse, a divorce can be finalized relatively quickly if the other spouse agrees or doesn’t respond to the complaint.
 You must still complete other papers and affidavits and attend a court hearing with a witness who can testify that the couple has been living apart for the required period of time.

 Just because an uncontested divorce is called a simple divorce, don’t be fooled into thinking it is a simple matter.
-The Cate Law Firm can provide cost-effective assistance to help you get your uncontested divorce done right the first time, without worry that the papers will be rejected by the court or cause other problems that can defeat the purpose of a simple divorce.
+Cate & Brough Law Firm can provide cost-effective assistance to help you get your uncontested divorce done right the first time, without worry that the papers will be rejected by the court or cause other problems that can defeat the purpose of a simple divorce.